Ramdanemerakeb2/deskmap/README.md

-# DeskMap v1.0
+# DeskMap v1.2

 Desktop version of map browers such as Google Maps

-This software was developped as an assignment during the 2019/20 university year at the CERI, Avignon University (France), by the following students:
+This software was developped as an assignment during the 2019/20 university year at the CERI, Avignon University (France).
-* Ghemmour Amar
-* Merakeb Ramdane
-* Lakhdari Zine Eddine
-* Harkouken Idir

 # Organisation du code source
 >Les classes principales: